The 10th of September is World Suicide Prevention Day….

 People that are feeling suicidal find healing, hope, and help every day.
 For every one person who tragically dies by suicide in the U.S., there are nearly 60 people who have survived a suicide attempt, the overwhelming majority of whom go on to live out their lives.
 People that are getting through tough times and crises are doing so with the support and coping skills available to them, like support from friends and family, and connecting with their communities through church or school.

 But there is more we can do to help.
 Like CPR, there are steps each person can take to immediately help someone they care about that might be in suicidal crisis.
 Like CPR, these steps have been proven to help people, and anyone can learn them.
-At the National Suicide Prevention Lifeline, we call these steps the #BeThe1To Five Steps – because with the knowledge of these steps, you can be the one to prevent suicide and save a life.
+At the Suicide and Crisis Lifeline, we call these steps the #BeThe1To Five Steps – because with the knowledge of these steps, you can be the one to prevent suicide and save a life.

 “You can be the one to prevent suicide and save a life”